 Louise Wilson, Founder & Managing Director, ABUNDANCE INVESTMENT, UNITED KINGDOM

-Chris Tanner, Director, JOHN LAING CAPITAL MANAGEMENT, UNITED KINGDOM
+Chris Holmes, Director, JOHN LAING CAPITAL MANAGEMENT, UNITED KINGDOM

 Edward Nicholas, Executive Director, TRIBE INFRASTRUCTURE GROUP, AUSTRALIA